 Then we get to the efforts to get U.S. juniors learning on clay.
 Continue reading

-Greg Couch is a national general columnist at FoxSports.com, and has traveled the world covering tennis.
-He is a member of the International Tennis Writers Association.
-A former sports columnist at the Chicago Sun-Times, he is an award-winning journalist whose tennis writing has been anthologized in the book "The Best American Sportswriting."
+Greg Couch is an award-winning sports columnist based in Chicago.
+He covers college football for BleacherReport.com, NFL for RollingStone.com and freelances at several other places, including The New York Times.
+Lots of tennis, mostly here.
+He has traveled the world covering tennis and is a member of the International Tennis Writers Association.
+A former sports columnist at the Chicago Sun-Times, his tennis writing has been in the book "The Best American Sportswriting."